alibaba/kt-connect/docs/en-us/guide/dashboard.md

 > Cli should upgrade to 0.0.4+

-KT Connect Dashboard support visualization your test environment status, as follow:
+KtConnect Dashboard support visualization your test environment status, as follow:

 ![](../../media/guide/kt-dashboard.png)